karisigurd4/DocumentLab/README.md

     // We can build patterns using predicates, directions and capture operations that return the value matched in the document string receiverName = dl
     .Query()
-    .Match("PostCode") // All methods with text type parameters offer the TextType enum as well as a string variant of the method, this is because dynamically loaded contextual data files aren't statically defined'
+    .Match("PostCode") // All methods with text type parameters offer the TextType enum as well as a string variant of the method, this is because dynamically loaded contextual data files aren't statically defined
     .Up()
     .Match("Town")
     ...